 Snapdragon ‘Madame Butterfly Bronze’

 I am completely obsessed with the Madam Butterfly series Snapdragons.
-Fresh seed is incredibly difficult to come by and I am constantly on the breeders waiting list so you can’t image how thrilled I am to come up trumps with this Bronze variety.
-It literally arrived this week!
-A ‘must grow’ for me.
+Fresh professional grade seed is incredibly difficult to come by and I am constantly on the breeders waiting list so you can image how thrilled I am to come up trumps with this Bronze variety.
+It literally just arrived!

-Snapdragon Madame Butterfly Bronze has deep apricot bronze petals that look like tiny azalea’s, the tight flower heads keep the pollen hidden for longer making them last much longer in both the vase and the garden, than more open types.
+Snapdragon Madame Butterfly Bronze has deep apricot bronze petals that look like tiny azaleas, the tight flower heads keep the pollen hidden for longer making flowers last much longer in both the vase and the garden.

 Antirrhinums can get ‘rust’.
 A precautionary spray of fungicide can really help.
 Keep a vigilant eye and remove any leaves that become infected.

 I sow a 2nd batch in late Winter/early Spring to extend the harvest.

 For more detailed growing instructions join our ‘Grow-A-Long’ and for busy gardeners you can now plan ahead with our Grow-A-Long Handbooks.

 Position: Full sun in free draining soil.

 Seeds per packet: up to 50 seeds approximately (counted by weight)